lmoecher/my_projects/the_web/README.md

 * When the *server* figures out what the *client* is asking, it will send a message back.

-* The first message is an *HTTP Request* and the second message is an *HTTP Request*
+* The first message is an *HTTP Request* and the second message is an *HTTP Request*.

 ### Example 1